 In February 2016, the FASB issued ASU No. 2016-02, "Leases (Topic 842)".
 The ASU requires that organizations that lease assets recognize assets and liabilities on the balance sheet for the rights and obligations created by those leases.
 The ASU will affect the presentation of lease related expenses on the income statement and statement of cash flows and will increase the required disclosures related to leases.
 This ASU is effective for annual periods beginning after December 15, 2018, including interim periods within those fiscal years with early adoption permitted.
-We have formed a project team and initiated the process of evaluating critical components of this new guidance and the potential impact that the guidance will have on our financial position, results of operations and cash flows.
+We are currently evaluating the impact of ASU No. 2016-02 and all related ASU's on our consolidated financial condition and results of operations.
+We have formed a project team and initiated the process of assessing critical components of this new guidance and the potential impact that the guidance will have on our financial position, results of operations and cash flows.
 This evaluation process includes a review of our leasing contracts and a completeness assessment over our lease population.
-We are continuing to assess software tools and are simultaneously identifying changes to our business processes, systems and controls to support adoption of the new standard.
+We are implementing a software tool and are concurrently identifying changes to our business processes, systems and controls to support adoption of the new standard.
 Based on the preliminary work completed and our initial qualitative evaluation, we believe a key change upon adoption of the standard will be the balance sheet recognition of leased assets and liabilities.
 Also, based on the same qualitative evaluation, we believe that any changes in income statement recognition will not be material.